Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Proof of Proposition and generalisations

 Furthermore, the conjunction (disjunction) of limits coincides with the limit of the elementwise conjunction (disjunction), hence

 and similarly for any other possible alternating quantifier form.
-Since the $\Gamma_{n_m,\cdots,n_1}$ in the alternating quantifier form at the left hand side are General algorithms, the right hand side obviously yields a tower of algorithms of height $m$.
+Since the $\Gamma_{n_m,\cdots,n_1}$ in the alternating quantifier form at the left-hand side are General algorithms, the right-hand side obviously yields a tower of algorithms of height $m$.
+Moreover, we obtain the required monotonic final limits.